doga/qworum-for-web-pages/README.md

 The documentation for the latest version of this library is available [here](https://qworum.net/docs/qworum-for-web-pages/latest/Qworum.html).

-## How to import this library into your frontend code
+## How to import this library in a web page

-This library is an ECMAScript module that does not have any dependencies.
-Importing this library is simple:
+`import { QworumScript, Qworum } from "https://esm.sh/gh/doga/qworum-for-web-pages@1.6.0/mod.mjs";`

-- `import { QworumScript, Qworum } from "https://esm.sh/gh/doga/qworum-for-web-pages@1.5.7/mod.mjs";`
+## Activating Qworum for a website

-## Enabling Qworum for your website
+Qworum provides advanced browser capabilities through a browser extension.

-By default this library (and the browser extension) will work as intended for [local development](https://qworum.net/en/developers/#local-development) only.
+By default Qworum is actived for [local development](https://qworum.net/en/developers/#local-development) only.

-Enabling Qworum for your internet or intranet website requires a [subscription](https://qworum.net/en/plans/).
+Activating Qworum for a website requires a [subscription](https://qworum.net/en/plans/).

 ## Usage